elesto-dao/elesto/docs/Networks/node.md

 make install
 ```

-the binary will be installed in `~/go/bin/elestod`
+The `elestod` binary is installed in `~/go/bin/elestod`.

 ### Enable the host firewall [OPTIONAL]

+For servers that are directly exposed to the internet, it is recommended to install a firewall.

 ```shell
 ## allow ssh connection to the server